briandrum/codes.forchagrin.com/_chapters/chapter-1357-comprehensive-stormwater-management.md

-        For sites less than five (5) acres, but required to create a comprehensive stormwater management plan, the Village Engineer may approve other SCMs if the applicant demonstrates to the Village Engineer’s satisfaction that these SCMs meet the objectives of this regulation as stated in Section 1357.09(c)(6) of this Chapter.
+        For sites less than five (5) acres, but required to create a comprehensive stormwater management plan, the Village Engineer may approve other SCMs if the applicant demonstrates to the Village Engineer's satisfaction that these SCMs meet the objectives of this regulation as stated in Section 1357.09(c)(6) of this Chapter.

-        3. _(C)_ For sites greater than five (5) acres, or less than five (5) acres but part of a larger common plan of development or sale which will disturb five (5) or more acres, the Village Engineer may approve other SCMs if the applicant demonstrates to the [community engineer’s] satisfaction that these SCMs meet the objectives of this regulation as stated in Section 1357.09(c)(6) of this Chapter, and has prior written approval from the Ohio EPA.
+        3. _(C)_ For sites greater than five (5) acres, or less than five (5) acres but part of a larger common plan of development or sale which will disturb five (5) or more acres, the Village Engineer may approve other SCMs if the applicant demonstrates to the [community engineer's] satisfaction that these SCMs meet the objectives of this regulation as stated in Section 1357.09(c)(6) of this Chapter, and has prior written approval from the Ohio EPA.